 conference.
 In this first weekend of postseason play, the wild cards face the lowest-seeded division winners in their respective conference.

 Divisional Playoffs.
 The winners from Wild Card Weekend advance to face the two highest-seeded division winners in each conference.
 Winners of these games advance to the following week’s conference championship games.

 AFC & NFC Championship games.
 The highest seeded team in each conference hosts the championship game.

-2019 NFL Football Playoffs
+2020 NFL Football Playoffs